ulfurloyd/phoenyx-dwm/readme.md

     - allows statusbar and window borders to be transparent
 - bar-height-spacing
     - lets you set the height of the bar
+- barpadding
+    - adds padding around the edges of the bar
 - cool_autostart
     - implements autostart functionality controllable through `config.def.h`
 - focusmonmouse